LoreBao/Click-Game-Project/README.md

 ## Intro
 Welcome to Click A Jerry, In this game, your main goal is to progress and unlock every upgrade and achievement.

-Target Audience/Players: Users who enjoy short,fun minigames
+Target Audience/Players: Users who enjoy short,fun minigames.

 Game Length: 1-2 hours